 Season your brisket: After injecting your brisket, season with coarse salt and let it rest.
 Injected brisket should be allowed to rest for about 1 to 2 hours before preparation, but you can take a longer time.
 You can also add other spices in your seasoning such as garlic powder, just to give it an attractive aroma.

-Get Smoking: Once you are done with seasoning and injection, you can smoke your brisket.
+Get Smoking with your smoker: Once you are done with seasoning and injection, you can smoke your brisket.
 You should either use oak or hickory since they provide more stable heat.
 Brisket is a pretty heavy piece of steak and will require sufficient heat to cook well.
 Ensure that you have a consistent flow of blue smoke.

 To attain the desired results, smoke your brisket in low and slow oak or hickory.
 For this recipe, we are going to inject our brisket with a beef broth and coffee mixture.
 This mixture gives us an extra punch of flavour.